Kotlin/KEEP/proposals/collection-literals.md

 1. If collection literal elements are lambdas, or callable references, their analysis is postponed.
     Only number of lambda parameters and lambda parameter types (if specified) are taken into account of overload resolution of `outerCall`.
 2. If collection literal elements are collection literals themselves, then we descend into those literals and recursively apply the same rules.
-3. All other collection literal elements are "plain arguments", and they are analyzed in [so-called "dependent" mode](https://github.com/JetBrains/kotlin/blob/master/docs/fir/inference.md).
+3. All other collection literal elements are *plain arguments*, and they are analyzed in [so-called *dependent* mode](https://github.com/JetBrains/kotlin/blob/master/docs/fir/inference.md).

 For every overload candidate, when a collection literal maps to its appropriate `ParameterType`:
 1. We find `ParameterType.Companion.of(vararg)` function.